 Popular Skills for Retail Sales Manager

-Survey participants wield an impressively varied skill set on the job.
-Most notably, skills in People Management, Customer Service Metrics, Sales Management, and Customer Relationship Management (CRM) are correlated to pay that is above average.
-Skills that pay less than market rate include Customer Relations, Customer Service, and Retail.
-Those familiar with Customer Service also tend to know Leadership and Sales.
+Survey results imply that Retail Sales Managers deploy a deep pool of skills on the job.
+Most notably, skills in People Management, Sales Management, Leadership, and Customer Relationship Management (CRM) are correlated to pay that is above average.
+At the other end of the pay range are skills like Customer Relations, Customer Service, and Retail.
+It is often found that people who know Customer Service are also skilled in Leadership and Sales.

 Pay by Experience Level for Retail Sales Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.